manzikki/forestfires/README.md

 # forestfires
 Daily production of forest fire related data.

+Quick start: see the Dockerfile in "hourly".
+Run it hourly.

 1. Getting the data

 The Python scripts day.py and month.py produce the NetCDF files needed for visualizations.
 Following steps needed: